AnotherSkye2/battle-tetris/README.md

 <h1 align="center">Battle Tetris</h1>

   <p align="center">
-     A multiplayer puzzle game, where you face off against opponents in the classic game of Tetris with a twist...
+     A real-time web game, where you face off against opponents in the classic game of Tetris with a twist...
     <br />
     <br />
     <a href="#getting-started">Play the Game!</a>